srosajazz/UBER-API-Clone/README.md

-# Developed an React Native App from scratch by recreating the UBER interface.
+# Developed React Native App from scratch by recreating the UBER interface.

 ## URL of API
 https://github.com/srosajazz/UBER-API-Clone